Characterization of causal ancestral graphs for time series with latent confounders: Characterization of ts-DMAGs

 \subsection{Equivalence of regular subsampling and regular sampling}

 In Sec.~\ref{sec:implied_DMAGs} we restricted the set of observed time steps $\TindexO$ to regular sampling or regular subsampling.
-While different at first sight, these two cases are in fact equivalent from a graphical point of view:
+While different at first sight, these two cases are equivalent in the following sense.